 The bottom line is that 5G networks or not secure by design and organizations need to have the appropriate security guardrails in place upon implementation.
 Consider the following for your journey to secure private 5G networks:

 Start in the network: Ensure your network is secure by leveraging Secure Access Service Edge (SASE) capabilities such as Zero Trust Network Access (ZTNA), Secure Web Gateway (SWG), and Cloud Access Security Broker (CASB) as part of a broader zero trust strategy.

-Have a strong patching strategy: An increase in apps due to 5G makes organisations more susceptible to zero- and n-day attacks.
-Thus, establish a prioritised patching strategy to ensure your critical systems are protected.
+Have a strong patching strategy: An increase in apps due to 5G makes organizations more susceptible to zero- and n-day attacks.
+Thus, establish a prioritized patching strategy to ensure your critical systems are protected.

 Leverage automation wherever possible: Automation alleviates security teams from time-consuming tasks, allowing them to focus on investigation, detection, and response of critical alerts instead.
 For starters, look to automate configuration checks, monitoring of ingress and egress traffic, access controls, virtual patching, and reporting.